onurmacit/imdb-clone-backend/README.md

 ### A Django-based clone of IMDb with modern web technologies.

 ## Description
 This project is a clone of the IMDb website, built using Django for the backend.
 It leverages modern technologies such as Django Rest Framework, JWT Authentication, Redis, and Cloudinary for media storage.
-This repository includes a CI pipeline with GitHub Actions and linting rules for code quality assurance.
+This repository includes a CI pipeline with GitHub Actions, linting rules for code quality assurance, pagination, and a dynamic frontend built with HTML, CSS, and JavaScript.

 ## Features

 - **JWT Authentication**: Users can register and authenticate using JWT.
 - **Rate Limiting**: Implemented throttling with `UserRateThrottle`, `AnonRateThrottle`, and custom throttling for movie endpoints.
+- **Pagination**: Pagination has been added for the movie list, enabling easy navigation through large amounts of movie data.
 - **Testing**: Comprehensive tests have been written for all features to ensure the functionality and reliability of the application.
 - **Dockerized Setup**: The project is containerized with Docker, making it easy to deploy and manage the application in any environment.
 - **CI with GitHub Actions**: Continuous integration is set up with GitHub Actions for linting, testing, and Docker-based workflows.
+- **Frontend Integration**: A dynamic frontend, displaying movie data including posters, titles, and ratings, using HTML, CSS, and JavaScript.
+- **Cloudinary Integration**: Media files, especially movie posters, are stored and served via Cloudinary.

 ## Technologies Used